taraliu23/CSE6140-Final-Project/README.md

 ```

+## Conceptual Q&A

+#### Choose an approach for a NP-complete problem.

+- Goal: balance solution quality, computational efficiency and scalability.

+1. Identify the problem

+	- Determine which NP-complete problem to solve(eg. independent set, 3-SAT, vertex cover, 3d-matching, 3-coloring)

+	- Understand its structure

+		- graph base problem? (vertex cover, independent set)

+		- constraint satisfaction (eg. 3-SAT)

+		- matching (eg.3d-matching)

+2. Evaluate the constrains

+	- size: how large is the input? (# of Vertices, clauses, or elements)

+	- accuracy: exact solutions or approximation

+3. Choose algorithm

+	- exactly solve the problem: Use exact algorithms(brute force, dynamic programming, SAT solvers)

+		- the problem size is small enough to solve using exponential-time method

+		- need optimal solution

+	- approximation algorithms

+		- the problem is too large for exact methods
+		- need solution that is provably close to the optimal

+	- heuristics algorithms

+		- the problem is too large or exact of approximation algorithms

+		- can accept solution without performance guarantees

+		- eg. independent set -> greedy heuristic, 3-SAT -> greedy SAT

 ## Reference

 [1]GeeksforGeeks, “Approximate solution for Travelling Salesman Problem using MST,” GeeksforGeeks, Nov.
 04, 2013.
 Accessed: Dec.
 02, 2024.
 [Online].
 Available: https://www.geeksforgeeks.org/approximate-solution-for-travelling-salesman-problem-using-mst/